aws-samples/sample-connector-for-bedrock/docs/home/deployment.md

 ## Prerequisites

-Enable Claude 3 Sonnet or Haiku in your region - If you are new to using Anthropic models, go to the [Amazon Bedrock console](https://console.aws.amazon.com/bedrock/) and choose **Model access** on the bottom left pane.
+1. Enable Claude 3 Sonnet or Haiku - If you are new to using Anthropic models, go to the [Amazon Bedrock console](https://console.aws.amazon.com/bedrock/) and choose **Model access** on the bottom left pane.
 Request access separately for Claude 3 Sonnet or Haiku.
+2. Deploy VPC stack for BRConnector, or pick up an existing VPC for BRConnector, note down VPC ID, 2 public subnet IDs and 2 private subnet IDs
+    - here is a cloudformation tempalte for you to quick create VPC and export VPC parameters for you to deploy BRConnector ([brconnector-vpc-cfn.yaml](https://github.com/aws-samples/sample-connector-for-bedrock/raw/main/cloudformation/brconnector-vpc-cfn.yaml))

 ## Components

 Following key components will be included in this Cloudformation template:

 - Cloudfront
-- BRConnector on Lambda or EC2
+- BRConnector on ECS, Lambda or EC2
 - RDS PostgreSQL or PostgreSQL container on EC2 or without database
 - ECR with pull through cache enabled